List of Michael Schenker band members: 2006–2011: Barden's third MSG stint

-After several legs of touring in promotion of Tales of Rock'n'Roll, Schenker announced in September 2006 that MSG was "finished", blaming Tiura for refusing to continue touring.
+After several legs of touring in promotion of Tales of Rock 'n' Roll, Schenker announced in September 2006 that MSG was "finished", blaming Tiura for refusing to continue touring.
 Despite this, the same lineup of the band returned for a run of shows in Japan and Thailand in November, although a number of shows were cancelled or postponed due to Schenker's ongoing "health issues".
 Jones later criticised Schenker as a "talentless guitar player", claiming that he and Tiura had left earlier in the year due to the guitarist's inability to pay them for touring duties, before they returned to complete the Asian dates.
 In January 2007, after Jones and Holmes had left, bassist Frank Rummler and drummer Bodo Schopf were announced as new members of MSG's touring lineup.
 The group toured for several months, but were forced to cancel several dates later in the year for various reasons, including health and operational issues.
 In December, Tiura was replaced by original MSG singer Gary Barden.

-MSG's next album, 2008's In the Midst of Beauty, featured contributions from drummer Simon Phillips, keyboardist Don Airey (both of whom contributed to the band's debut album in 1980) and bassist Neil Murray.
+MSG's next album, 2008's In the Midst of Beauty, featured contributions from drummer Simon Phillips, keyboardist Don Airey (both of whom played on the band's debut album in 1980) and veteran bassist Neil Murray.
 For the album's touring cycle, Schenker, Barden and Findlay were due to be joined by former MSG members Chris Glen on bass and Ted McKenna on drums.
 However, by the time the tour started in June, McKenna had been replaced by former AC/DC drummer Chris Slade.
 For a US tour starting in March 2009, Robbie Crane was set to replace Glen; however, the tour was later postponed until June, and the lineup changed to feature Rev Jones and Pete Holmes in place of Glen and Slade, respectively.
 For South American dates in July, Dean Guitars owner Elliott "Dean" Rubinson took over from Jones, while Slade returned in place of Holmes, for European dates in September, Glen and Holmes returned, and in December, Slade rejoined.

 In January 2010, MSG completed a short Japanese tour to mark the band's 30th anniversary, enlisting In the Midst of Beauty contributors Neil Murray and Simon Phillips.
 Glen and Slade returned for European dates starting in May, with Holmes taking over on drums in July; later US dates featured Rubinson and drummer Carmine Appice, the former of whom was replaced by Jones in August.
 MSG performed at the NAMM Show in January 2011 with Robin McAuley on vocals and Rubinson returning on bass.
 For a South American tour the next month, David VanLanding returned as the group's frontman.
-In June, Schenker performed one show in the Netherlands with Barden, Findlay, Glen and Slade; and in August he performed three shows in Italy with Barden, Findlay, Rubinson and Holmes.
+In June, Schenker performed one show in the Netherlands with Barden, Findlay, Glen and Slade and in August three Italy shows with Barden, Findlay, Rubinson and Holmes.